Global-class cruise ship

 The Global class is a class of cruise ships constructed by the German shipbuilder MV Werften for Genting Hong Kong.
-Originally a class of two ships, Genting's bankruptcy in 2022 places the future of the Global class in doubt.
+Originally a class of two ships, only one was completed, as Genting's bankruptcy in 2022 placed the future of the Global class in doubt.
 On November 16, 2022, Disney Cruise Line confirmed it acquired the unfinished Global Dream.
-The second unfinished ship has been scrapped.
+The second, unfinished ship has been scrapped.